McWilliamsCenter/meaShear/README.md

     -   Use ring test to test the accuracy of the estimator on noiseless galaxies
 + Inputs Control (interact correctly with users)
-    -   Test to make sure the code requires the inputs galaxies and PSF images are ndarrays
+    -   type control:  Inputs galaxies and PSF images are ndarrays
+    -   type control:  The tuning parameters are real
-    -   Test to make sure that if the input image has values that are problematic, like NaN or Inf, the code does something reasonable
+    -   value control: If the input image has values that are problematic, like NaN or Inf, the code does something reasonable
-    -   Test to make sure the tuning parameters in reasonable ranges (0<scale_par<1), (weight_par>0)
+    -   value control: the tuning parameters in reasonable ranges (0<scale_par<1), (weight_par>0)

 ### Example